Regis7/Python-Pandas/README.md

 # Python-Pandas.
-Exploratory Data Analysis in Python using pandas.
+Exploratory Data Analysis in Python using pandas